Skip to main content

 By bike

 The city has multiple National Cycle Networks running through it.
 Cycle Colchester provide a handy map of local cycle routes.
-The city is also introducing a bike rental scheme, including e-bikes.
+Take advantage of the city’s bike rental scheme, including e-bikes.

 By foot